Jinnah International Airport: History

-During World War II, Karachi Airport was a major transhipment base for United States Army Air Forces units and equipment being used by Tenth Air Force in eastern India, Burma and the Fourteenth Air Force in China.
-Several operational bomber and fighter units flew into Karachi for short organisational periods prior to their deployment.
-Air Technical Service Command had extensive facilities where aircraft were received, assembled and tested prior to being flown to their combat units at forward airfields.
-It also functioned as a major maintenance and supply depot for both air forces.
-In addition, Air Transport Command flew numerous cargo and passenger flights to the Middle East and to points within British India and China.
+During World War II, Karachi Airport served as a major transhipment base for United States Army Air Forces units and equipment supporting the Tenth Air Force in eastern India, Burma and the Fourteenth Air Force in China.
+Several operational bomber and fighter units passed through Karachi before deployment.
+Air Technical Service Command maintained extensive facilities where aircraft were received, assembled and tested prior to onward deployment.
+The airport also functioned as a major maintenance and supply depot.
+Air Transport Command operated numerous cargo and passenger flights to the Middle East and to points within British India and China.

-In 1953, after the crash of a De Havilland Comet, Karachi Airport had to close for a short amount of time, and commercial flights were temporarily relocated to PAF Base Masroor.
+In 1953, following the crash of a De Havilland Comet, Karachi Airport closed temporarily and commercial flights were relocated to PAF Base Masroor.

-A reconstruction of what Karachi airport looked like in 1958.
+A reconstruction of Karachi Airport as it appeared in 1958.

-In January 25, 1961, Runway 07L/25R was inaugurated by Finance Minister Mohammad Shoaib at the Karachi Airport.
-The length of the runway was 10,500 feet and it was one of the longest runways at the time.
-Employees of the US Corps of Engineers and the Vinnel Corporation were responsible for the construction of the Rs 28 million runway.
-Before the construction of Runway 07L/25R, according to a 1958 US report, what is now Runway 07R/25L existed with a length of roughly 7,500 feet with a surface of Bitumen.
+On 25 January 1961, Runway 07L/25R was inaugurated by Finance Minister Mohammad Shoaib.
+The runway measured 10,500 feet in length and was constructed at a cost of Rs 28 million by employees of the US Corps of Engineers and the Vinnel Corporation.
 At the time, the airport was served by 13 international and domestic airlines.

-In 1965 the Department of Civil Aviation and PIA produced a master plan for a new terminal building, which would later pave the way for the planning of the Jinnah Terminal 20 years later.

-In November 3, 1972, it was announced Karachi International Airport would be expanded to meet the rising passenger volume owing to operations by a number of foreign airlines of wide-bodied (jumbo) aircraft.
-The programme would be implemented in two phases.
-The first phase consisted of international arrival areas, the existing transit lounge and domestic areas.
-The second included a new international departure-cum-transit lounge and a car park.
-The former was expected to be completed in October 1973, the most important aspect of which was streamlining of passenger flow to expedite their clearance.
-Three customs, three health and five immigration channels had been provided for the purpose.
-In the latter, a new block was to be built for departure and transit passengers with a capacity of 600 persons.
-The arrival lounge would be enlarged to accommodate over 320 passengers.